AWS-Shubham/ansible/README.md

 # Ansible

+## This repository covers all the necessary commands you need when you use Ansible.

 #### What is Ansible?
 Ansible is an open-source automation tool developed by Red Hat, designed to automate tasks such as configuration management, application deployment, and IT orchestration.
 It is known for its simplicity, ease of use, and powerful capabilities that allow users to manage large-scale IT environments efficiently.
 Ansible uses a simple, human-readable language (YAML) to describe automation jobs, making it accessible even to those who are not experienced programmers.
 ## Installation